Governance Model Code of Conduct

 - I will act at all times with objectivity, collegiality and respect observing the standards outlined in the Code adopted by the Synod called Being Together.

-- I will not use information obtained as a member of Parish Council for my personal benefit or the benefit of another.
+- I will not use information obtained as a member of the governing body for my personal benefit or the benefit of another.

 To support the work of the Anglican Church of Australia in the Diocese of Newcastle:

 - To be aware of the work of the Diocese and the specific body whether it be a parish, agency or the like.